 - clinical and radiological phenotypes and endotypes (in bronchiectasis)

 - COVID-19 cytokine storm: the interplay between inflammation and coagulation

-He has also contributed several books chapters in the second edition of the Encyclopedia of Respiratory Medicine including on "Pulmonary Complications of Lung Cancer Therapies".
-His book chapter on Bacterial pneumonias in ICU will be in the forthcoming Oxford Textbook of Respiratory Critical Care.
+He has also contributed several book chapters in the second edition of the Encyclopedia of Respiratory Medicine including "Pulmonary Complications of Lung Cancer Therapies" and on Bacterial pneumonias in ICU in the Oxford Textbook of Respiratory Critical Care.